 In 1-1.5 weeks after the surgery, the plaster splint and stitches are taken off.
 During the first two weeks, hot bath and washing in hot water are prohibited, because it may cause bleeding, hematoma and swelling spreading all over the face and neck.
 A person should sleep on his or her back in the uplifted posture, which improved breathing and reduces swelling.
 In dusty places, a person should wear a protective mask.
 Bending and weightlifting isn’t recommended.

-For 3 months, a person shouldn’t wear glasses and heavy caps.
+During next 3 months, a person shouldn’t wear glasses and heavy caps.
 Swimming pools and sunbathing is prohibited for 3 months.
 A patient should use an umbrella or a hat with wide flaps during hot weather and in the sun.

 When planning the variants of rhinoplasty, an experienced surgeon sticks to three kinds of limitations: limitations defined by the surgeon, limitations stated by the patient, and the limitations connected with patient’s overall health and anatomical peculiarities of the nose.